Which Decking Substructure do I use?

 Timber decking substructure designed to last is always with Treated and Graded structural timber joists and beams.

 Your timber joists should be treated for Use class III or IV depending on where the decking is situated.
-Use Class III (BS EN 355-1) should not be in contact with the ground and should only be used above ground to uphold the warranty.
+Use Class III (BS EN 355-1) should not be in contact with the ground and should only be used above ground to uphold the expected service life.
 Furthermore, this is normally between 15 and 20 years depending on where you purchase from.

 If it’s in the floor “Use Class IV” (BS EN 355-1), this is specifically treated for in-ground use but can be used anywhere.